boytchev/demoduler/README.md

-<span style="color: crimson; font-size: 150%;">This project
-is archieved.
+> This project is archieved.
 It was used during the Three.js transition to ES6.
-These times are now gone, and it is time for the Demoduler to retire. </span>
+These times are now gone, and it is time for the Demoduler to retire.

 # THREE.JS DEMODULER